skramm/cpphtmltags/README.md

 For more details, see [manual](manual.md).

 ## HTML 5 coverage
-- covers 123 html tags ("elements", as they say at w3c) and 134 attributes
+- covers 123 html tags ("elements") and 134 attributes
 - Comments (`<!-- ... -->`) and doctype are handled as special tags, see demo/demo0.cpp
 - at present, the different tag categories are not considered, this is to be considered in future releases.
 - GENERAL WARNING: while work was in progress, I discovered that the Html5 spec (see refs below) is a serious beast, in regard of its complexity.